 Custom Alloy Wheel Wrapping

 Alloy wheel wrapping can give a similar effect to diamond cutting, but without cutting away at your alloy.
 It is a non-permanent way to protect or change the appearance of your alloys.
-It is normally cheaper than repainting your alloys and can be used to make your alloys stand out.
-The process includes applying vinyl to your alloys which will cover the original surface to change or protect them.
+It is normally cheaper than repainting your alloys and can be used to make your alloys really stand out.
+The process involves applying vinyl to your alloys which will cover the original surface to change or protect them.

 Diamond cutting is a process where a small part of the alloy is cut away with a lathe.
 This creates a very shiny effect and then the wheel is lacquered over to stop it from corroding.
 But alloy wheel wrapping is where a wrap is applied on top of the alloy.
 Acting as a protective layer to your alloy, rather than cutting away at the existing alloy.